treeppl/treeppl.github.io/docs/language-reference/inference.md

 # Inference methods

-TreePPL supports number of inference methods.
+TreePPL supports several inference methods.
 The user needs to select the inference method and options.
 To get a complete list of the available methods and options the user can type `tpplc --help` on the command line, which will provide all supported command-line options.
 One can define the schema by issuing a command-line compilation command, or by making the appropriate choices in Python or R.